mk12/sicp/notes/lecture.md

 ### Importance of closure

-- This representation is nice because, once primitives are implemented in this way, the means of combination just fall out because you automatically get the closure property.
+- Representing painters as procedures is nice because the means of combination just falls out, and you automatically get the closure property.
-- The procedures `beside` and `below` are trivial to write.
-- The operation `rotate` is similarly simple.
+- The procedures `beside` and `below` are trivial to write. `rotate` is similarly simple.
 - The real punchline comes when you look at the means of abstraction.
 Since painters are just procedures, everything that Lisp supplies for procedures is automatically available to us in this painting language.
 - We can write recursive painters without ever having purposely built recursion into the painting language.
-- We can even write higher-order painters.
+We can even write higher-order painters.

 ### The power of Lisp

-- The difference between merely implementing something in a language and embedding something in the language: you don't lost the original power of the language.
+- The difference between merely implementing something in a language and _embedding_ something in the language: you don't lose the original power of the language.

 ::: highlight
 > Lisp is a lousy language for doing any particular problem.
 What it's good for is figuring out the right language that you want and embedding that in Lisp.
 That's the real power of this approach to design. [@3a.p14]